holochain-open-dev/invitations/DEV-README.md

 extern crate hc_coordinator_zome_invitations;
 ```

-6. Add the zome into your `dna.yaml` file with the name `invitation`.
+6. Add the coordinator and integrity zome details into your `dna.yaml`.
 7. Compile the DNA with the usual `CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown`.